Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Learning new skills for challenging thoughts and feelings (cognitive restructuring)

-This form of therapy requires regular meetings with a therapist as well as completing practice assignments at home to help improve skills outside of therapy (NCPTSD, 2013f).
-Assignments often include hand writing impact statements that address topics such as why the traumatic event occurred and what it means to the patient that a particular person was killed.
+This form of therapy requires 12 regular sessions of 60 to 90 minutes each with a therapist as well as completing practice assignments at home outside of therapy to help improve skills (NCPTSD, 2017c).
+Assignments often include hand writing impact statements that address topics such as why the traumatic event occurred and what it means to the patient.

 - Education about treatment symptoms to assist the person to understand the goals of treatment